-As more insurance companies are being driven by public demand to step into the digital space, we’re seeing more of them coming up with mobile apps and digital systems.
+As more insurance companies are being driven by public demand to step into the digital space, we’re seeing more of them coming up with mobile apps and digital systems, and more and more insurers going digital.
 For many traditional and conservative insurers, this is a giant step of innovation.
-However, research finds that consumers and prospects prioritise great service significantly over innovation .
+However, research finds that consumers and prospects prioritise great service significantly over innovation.
 At this point, how can insurance providers deliver this while making the most of digital resources?

 In the traditional setup, many insurances have found the strategy that worked for them – a simple, standard process easily navigable for clients.
 But in the digital realm, this customer experience or CX provided is proving inadequate.
 Though digitising core products and offering a digital platform for clients is indeed a feat, it may not be enough to attract and sustain a positive relationship with clients.